-The Miami-Dade County Mosquito Control & Habitat Management Division, in collaboration with MosquitoMate, Inc., will introduce the Wolbachia Innovative Mosquito Control Program beginning January 2018, to test the effectiveness of a new method in the reduction of the Aedes aegypti mosquito.
+In January 2018, the Miami-Dade County Mosquito Control & Habitat Management Division, in collaboration with MosquitoMate, Inc., introduced the Wolbachia Innovative Mosquito Control Program, to test the effectiveness of a new method in the reduction of the Aedes aegypti mosquito.

 Wolbachia is a naturally-occurring bacterium present in up to 60 percent of all the different species of insects around us, including some mosquitoes.
 It is not infectious and cannot be transmitted to warm-blooded animals or humans.
 MosquitoMate male mosquitoes are not genetically modified and do not harm the environment.
 The male mosquitoes that were used in the project were reviewed and approved by the U.S. Environmental Protection Agency (EPA).